-- HPTN Manual of Operations (MOP): This manual provides general guidelines to all HPTN members and combines HPTN policies and procedures in one document. - Site and Study-specific Standard Operating Procedures: Standard Operating Procedures (SOPs) for site operations and for study operations ensure standard, uniform performance of site and study-related tasks (see Table 10-1) and compliance with HPTN procedures, International Conference on Harmonisation/Good Clinical Practices (ICH/GCP) guidelines, and US Food and Drug Administration (FDA) regulations, where applicable. - Study-specific Procedures (SSP) Manuals: In addition to study protocols, conduct of HPTN studies typically is guided by an SSP Manual, an instructional and reference resource developed for each study.
-SSP Manuals provide links to applicable DAIDS manuals (such as the Manual for Expedited Reporting of Adverse Events to DAIDS), and provide detailed standardized instructions for conducting protocol-specified procedures (see Section 10.7).
+- HPTN Manual of Operations (MOP): This manual provides general guidelines to all HPTN members and combines HPTN policies and procedures in one document. - Site and Study-specific Standard Operating Procedures: Standard Operating Procedures (SOPs) for site operations and for study operations ensure standard, uniform performance of site and study-related tasks (see Table 10-1) and compliance with HPTN procedures, International Conference on Harmonization/Good Clinical Practices (ICH/GCP) guidelines, and US Food and Drug Administration (FDA) regulations, where applicable. - Study-specific Procedures (SSP) Manuals: In addition to study protocols, conduct of HPTN studies typically is guided by an SSP Manual, an instructional and reference resource developed for each study.
+SSP Manuals provide links to applicable DAIDS manuals (such as the Manual for Expedited Reporting of Adverse Events to DAIDS), and provide detailed standardized instructions for conducting protocol- specified procedures (see Section 10.7).
+All SSP manuals should follow GCP, GCLP and other regulatory quidance as stated above.